 There are two ways to record school closure to students in Arbor.
-The method we recommend will depend on whether the closure is planned or not planned.
+The method we recommend will depend on whether the closure is planned (such as an election) or not planned (such as a snow day).
 Neither method will affect students' attendance statistics if the correct code is used.

 We recommend using these methods based on the guidance on Attendance Administrative Codes supplied by the DfE in their School Attendance Guidance document, page 13.